nadialafreniere/nadialafreniere.github.io/teaching.md

 ## Mentoring

-At Dartmouth, I mentored students doing reading courses and independent research:
+At Dartmouth and at Concordia, I mentored students doing reading courses and independent research:
+* Étienne Dyer worked on Conway's Angel problem when he was cosupervised by Assaf Shani and myself. Étienne was funded by the Concordia University Summer Research Award.
+(Summer 2024)
 * Will Dowling worked on homomesy on permutations, and his work led to [a paper](https://arxiv.org/abs/2312.02383), to appear in _Involve_.
 Will was funded by the program for Undergraduate research assistantship at Dartmouth.
 (2022-2023)
 * Roxy Holden and I worked on applying Markov Chains theory to cryptography problems such as Moving Target Defense, while she was at the Johns Hopkins University Applied Physiscs Laboratory.
 (2022-2023)
 * Peter Nielsen and Jay Chen did a reading course to learn how to use computational tools for mathematical research.
 (Fall 2022)